mikebronner/laravel-model-caching/README.md

 it is recommended to add the Cachable trait to a base model, then set the cache key prefix config value there.

-**Note that the config setting is included before the parent method is called, so that the setting is available in the parent as well.
-If you are developing a multi-tenant application, see the note above.**

 Here's is an example:
 ```php
 <?php namespace GeneaLabs\LaravelModelCaching\Tests\Fixtures;